 MRI Med stretchers, fully compliant with ASTM F2503, prevent magnetically induced accidents, minimize image artifacts, and streamline MRI suite operations.

-For practical insights, see: Why MRI Stretchers Are Non-Magnetic – Explained.
+For practical insights, see: Why MR Conditional Stretchers Are Non-Magnetic – Explained.

 Top Use Cases for MRI Stretchers